albertotrelles/albertotrelles.github.io/README.md

 #### Contact information: albertotrellesd@gmail.com

 ## About Me
 I am Alberto Trelles Derteano, a recent graduate from Universidad del Pacífico.
 I'm passionate about econometric theory and methods, and their applications to answer research questions in development and political economics.
-I'm expected to graduate by december 2024 with a double minor in Applied Mathematics and Economic Theory.
+I graduated with a double minor in theoretical economics and applied mathematics.
 I currently work for Professor [Manuel Barrón](https://www.ocf.berkeley.edu/~manuelb/) as a Research Assistant at the Research Center of Universidad del Pacífico (CIUP).
 Here is my [CV](https://github.com/albertotrelles/albertotrelles.github.io/blob/main/CV.pdf)

 ## Education